mgeekin/mgeek.in/blog/LaTeX_Installation.md

 click close

-## Npw you are ready to use LaTeX.
+## Now you are ready to use LaTeX.
 Find Texworks in installed program and run it.

 ---